marymar/proxy-toggler/README.md

 ##Hint: Configure your default proxy manually

-If you try switching the proxy settings on and no proxy can be found in the network settings, than it would use the default proxy.
-The default proxy you then have to configure.
+If you try switching the proxy settings `on` and no proxy can be found in the network settings, than it would use the default proxy.
+The default proxy you need to configure first.

 Please replace `[YOUR_DEFAULT_PROXY]` in the proxy script with your preferences.